7 Ways to Refresh your CV, Post CV

 1. KEEP TO ONE PAGE

 With competition high, the aim of the game is to keep the employer engaged in YOUR CV and not swipe to the right.
-Do this by only have relevant information on it.
-Constantly think: what will this employer be impressed by?
+Do this by only stating relevant information.
+Constantly ask yourself; what will this employer be impressed by?
 What will get their attention?
 What will make them think I am the one for the job?

 Hannah who is hiring you for a digital role won't be impressed that you have done The Duke of Edinburgh in 2018, but she will be impressed that you helped grow your uni's social account to 20k and got 20,000 impressions on one of your posts.